 This article was subjected to a comprehensive fact-checking process.
 Our professional fact-checkers verify article information against primary sources, reputable publishers, and experts in the field.

+But trusting someone else with your hard-earned money is a big step, and not one you should take lightly.
 While the best joint bank accounts for unmarried couples offer a long list of perks, you could face financial consequences if the relationship ever comes to an end.
 (I hate to mention it, but it happens!)
-Before applying for a joint account, make sure you fully weigh the pros and cons.
+Before opening a joint account, weigh the pros and cons carefully.

 FinanceBuzz writers and editors score products and companies on a number of objective features as well as our expert editorial assessment.